Cherry Bombe: The Cookbook ed. by Kerry Diamond & Claudia Wu

 So, I decided to cook my way through one of the many, many, many cookbooks I own and have enjoyed reading but have somehow never gotten around to actually cooking out of.

-I chose Cherry Bombe to start with because it contains an impressive variety of recipes from different global cuisines and at all levels of difficulty, and each recipe comes with its own charming personal story from the culinary professional who contributed it.
+I chose this one start with because it contains an impressive variety of recipes from different global cuisines and at all levels of difficulty, and each recipe comes with its own charming personal story from the culinary professional who contributed it.
+(Plus, I’ve been binge-listening to their podcast, Radio Cherry Bombe.)

 I think that the editors did an EXCELLENT job with this book, because none of the recipes I tried were difficult to follow or offered unrealistic instructions (e.g. “caramelize the onions for 5 minutes”).
 I’m sure this was a huge feat, given that they had to collect recipes from over 100 different chefs, food journalists, restaurateurs (restaurateusses?), etc.